lovelyturtles/VacationTime/README.md

 # VacationTime

-Note: All destination photos were used from https://stock.adobe.com/ca/.
+Note: All destination and under construction photos were used from https://stock.adobe.com/ca/.